afolivieri/vk_scraper/readme.md

 |  dshow   |                            Show stored dates                             |
 |   run    | When everything is set, the scraper will start running with this command |
 | targets  |  Isert whitespace separated list of target(s), will overwrite old ones   |
+|translate|This command will start the translation of the targets you have set in English.
+NB, requires DeepL API key
 |  tshow   |                   Show comma separated list of target                    |
+update|This commands is used to update the API key credentials

 A small code example to start the application:

 `python3 main.py <target name>`

 The target name is retrieved from the target `url`: `https://vk.com/<target name>`

+NB Timezone is set for `"Europe/Amsterdam"`, at this moment you have to manually change it in code